tbfe-de/viva-tcl/emb_tcl/README.md

-**Hence, purging the necessity of an HTTP server on the embedded device and a browser on the remote side, with all the intricacies following from it, like potential security wholes – typically in widely distributed software you depend on and requiring an urgent fix once it is publicly knwon – a remote control application in form of specialised software may even be considered a boon, but a burden (and anyway a very minimal one).
+**Hence, purging the necessity of an HTTP server on the embedded device and a browser on the remote side, with all the intricacies following from it, like potential security wholes – typically in widely distributed software you depend on and requiring an urgent fix once it is publicly known – a remote control application in form of specialised software may even be considered a boon, but a burden (and anyway a very minimal one).

 Tcl on the embedded device combined with and Tk for the GUI is fully sufficient, and especially if you are an FPGA